• Instagram

 Notes

-To enjoy a shrub mocktail, mix 1 tablespoon of the shrub with 1 cup of sparkling water.
+To enjoy a shrub mocktail, mix 1 tbsp of the shrub with 1 cup of sparkling water.
 Serve over ice.

 If you do not have apple cider vinegar, you can substitute for champagne vinegar.